By Israel Galindo, Associate Dean for Lifelong Learning and Director of Online Education.

 * Wlodkowski, R. J. Enhancing Adult Motivation to Learn, San Francisco: Jossey-Bass, 1990.

-Israel Galindo is Associate Dean for Lifelong Learning at Columbia Theological Seminary.
+Israel Galindo is Associate Dean for Lifelong Learning and Director of Online Education at Columbia Theological Seminary.
 Formerly, he was Dean at the Baptist Theological Seminary at Richmond.
 He is the author of the bestseller Hidden Lives of Congregations (Alban), Perspectives on Congregational Leadership (Educational Consultants), and A Family Genogram Workbook (Educational Consultants), with Elaine Boomer and Don Reagan.
 Galindo contributes to the Wabash Center’s blog for theological school deans.